pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 ## Wrapping Up

-Securely managing any sensitive data is challenging to get right.
-Especially if there are many moving parts, such as when coordinating access between your AWS account, CI/CD provider, and your Pulumi stack.
+Securely managing any sensitive data is challenging to get right, especially if there are many moving parts, such as when coordinating access between your AWS account, CI/CD provider, and your Pulumi stack.

 In this blog series, we walked through the best practices in creating, securing, and managing access to an AWS account using